asdfMaciej/kaszkowiak.org/content/blog/_index.en.md

 ---
 title: "Blog"
-summary: "On my blog I write about my projects, programming, and sports.
-Enjoy reading!"
+summary: "I try to write about interesting things, such as artificial intelligence, created projects, programming, and travel.
+Enjoy!"
 ---